vutran/provagrant/README.md

 `bootstrap.sh` will be executed during the the setup of the virtual machine.
 Please refer to `bootstrap.sh` for more information.

+# To-Do

+* Extract configuration into separate INI file
+* Setup script to create a default virtual host

 # Credits

 * [Venison](https://github.com/tjstein/venison)